-If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?
+If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of Tudor’s timepieces?

-Tudor has persisted for many decades in the shadow of its more successful sibling, often gaining praise for their watches, though seemingly always mentioned in the context of Rolex.
+Tudor has persevered for many decades in the shadow of its more successful sibling, often gaining praise for their watches, though seemingly always mentioned in the context of Rolex.

 - The Adventurer Watch